arsy786/mern-crud-app/README.md

 module.exports = errorHandler;
 ```

-In this example, we define a function called errorHandler that takes four parameters: err, req, res, and next.
+In this example, we define a function called errorHandler that takes four parameters: `(err, req, res, next)`.
 This function is a middleware function that is used to handle errors that occur during the execution of our application.

-Inside the errorHandler function, we log the error to the console using console.error, and then send a JSON response to the client with a status of 500 and a message of "Internal Server Error".
+Inside the errorHandler function, we log the error to the console using `console.error`, and then send a JSON response to the client with a status of 500 and a message of "Internal Server Error".

 We can then use this error handler in our Express app by calling it after all other middleware functions and route handlers:
 ```js